Petero-brandel/Ami-Hybrid-LMS/LOGO_BRIEF.md

 # Logo Design Brief for Academic Medic Institute (AMI)

 ## Project Overview
 We need a **wordmark logo** for **Academic Medic Institute (AMI)**.
 The logo should serve as both a **text-based logo** and an **icon**, making it versatile for use across various platforms (e.g., website, mobile app, print materials).
-The design should reflect professionalism, trust, and innovation, aligning with our mission to provide cutting-edge education in the medical field.
+The design should reflect professionalism, trust, and innovation, aligning with our mission to provide cutting-edge education.

 ## Key Requirements
 1. **Logo Type**: